wavespectra/wavespectra/docs/partitioning.rst

 ____

-HP01 partitions the spectra and merges wind-sea components as in the PTM1 method, then it merges adjacent swells following the criteria outlined in `Hanson and Phillips (2001)`_ and `Hanson et al. (2009)`_.
-This method is particularly useful when partitioning measured wave spectra which are typically noisy and may contain small, non-physical partitions.
+HP01 partitions the spectra and merges wind-sea components as in the PTM1 method, then it combines adjacent swells belonging to the same wave system following the criteria outlined in `Hanson and Phillips (2001)`_ and `Hanson et al. (2009)`_.
+This method is particularly useful when partitioning measured wave spectra, which are typically noisy and tend to be over-segmented by the watershed algorithm, and to prescribe an exact number of output partitions.

-The method is still under development in wavespectra and may not work as expected.
+Two adjacent swell partitions are combined when their mean directions agree within `angle_max` (30 degrees by default, the optimum found by Hanson et al., 2009) and either of the following criteria is met:

+- **Minimum between peaks**: the spectral density at the saddle point between the two partitions exceeds a fraction `zeta` of the smaller of the two peak densities.
+- **Peak separation**: the distance between the two peaks in cartesian frequency space :math:`(f_x, f_y) = (f\cos\theta, f\sin\theta)` is smaller than a fraction `kappa` of the spectral spread of either partition (eqs 6-9 in Hanson and Phillips, 2001).

+Partition adjacency and saddle points are evaluated on the shared boundaries of the watershed partitions, statistics are recomputed after every merge and the candidate pairs satisfying the criteria most strongly are always combined first, so results do not depend on the ordering of the partitions.
+Partitions smaller than `hs_min` (or below the optional noise threshold defined by `noise_a` and `noise_b`, eq 10 in Hanson and Phillips, 2001) are merged onto their most connected neighbours so that spectral variance is conserved.

+The `swells` argument prescribes the exact number of swell partitions returned: if more systems remain after the combining criteria are exhausted, the least separated ones are further combined until the requested number is achieved (or the smallest ones are excluded if `combine_extra_swells` is False).
+Setting `swells=None` instead sizes the output from the number of swell systems detected across all spectra, at the cost of an extra pass over the data.

-The example below shows the partitioning of a model spectra which aren't noisy, the result is the same as the PTM1 method.
+The example below shows the partitioning of model spectra which aren't noisy, the result is the same as the PTM1 method.

 .. ipython:: python